abeing/config/gw2/bjorn.md

 ## Training Order

-Healing Signet
-"For Great Justice"
-Signet of Fury
+Signet Training
-Signet of Rage
+  Signet of Rage 9

-Endure Pain
-Balanced Stance
-Banner of Strength
+Banner Training
+  (Banner of Tactics) 4
-Banner of Discipline
+  Banner of Discipline ?
-Battle Standard
+  Battle Standard?

 Defense (to 8)
 Tactics (to 9)